ArtDev-HE/ai-ticket-management-system/docs/system_sync_ref.md

 - Chat & interaction:
   - `ChatInput.tsx` parses structured commands (employee/procedure/department) and calls analytics services or AI mock.
   - `AiOutputPanel.tsx` sanitizes AI output (strips `title`/`label` from descriptor data) and passes validated descriptor to `AnalyticsView`.
+  - AiOutputPanel update rules: the frontend will only update the visualization panel when the message is a recognized structured command (EMP-/PROC-/DEP-) or when the AI response explicitly contains both a `visualization` descriptor and the user's prompt expresses visualization intent (keywords like "chart", "plot", "visualize", "show trend").
+This prevents spurious visual updates from very short or ambiguous prompts.
   - `ChatHistory.tsx` is controlled by the page, supports an "AI is thinking..." pending item, auto-scroll, and local persistence (localStorage key `ai_chat_messages`, capped to 500 messages).
 - User context:
   - `frontend/src/context/UserContext.tsx` provides `currentEmployeeId` and setter for in-app dev selection.
 HeaderBar writes to this context so EmployeeInfoPanel updates immediately.
+  - Session semantics: recent dev changes persist the dev token and `currentEmployeeId` in `sessionStorage` (per-tab lifetime) rather than global `localStorage`.
+Chat messages are persisted per-employee under keys like `ai_chat_messages:${employeeId}` and capped at 500 messages.
 - Smoke tests: `frontend/scripts/smokeTests.js` exercises core API flows and auto-creates a test procedure when missing.